svanderburg/libnixxml/README.md

 generalized data structures that are list-like or table-like.

-`libnixxml` provides sub library called `libnixxml-data` that uses pointer arrays for lists and `xmlHashTable` for attribute sets.
+`libnixxml` provides sub library called `libnixxml-data` that uses pointer arrays for representing lists and `xmlHashTable` for attribute sets.

 The following XML document: